How pictures of 'flying dresses' became so popular on social media | ExBulletin

 How pictures of ‘flying dresses’ became so popular on social media

-These images, known as “flying dresses” photos, began on the picturesque Greek island of Santorini and have since become popular in other tourist spots like Dubai, Tulum and Italy.
+These images, known as ‘flying dress’ photos, began on the picturesque Greek island of Santorini and have since become popular in other tourist spots like Dubai, Tulum and Italy.

 While the photos may appear to have been taken for a high fashion magazine, photo ops are relatively affordable and have become a more common offering on travel experience booking sites like Viator and Klook.